hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - "Female collaborations are more domestically oriented than are the collaborations of males from the same country"  (p.
 213)

 My issue: How did the authors assign gender to each author?
-It seems to me that it's a very difficult job, especially when the names are of a non-Western origin.
+It seems to me a very daunting task, especially when the names are of a non-Western origin.

 ## 2020-10-17